Jayden Halbgewachs: Professional

 Halbgewachs began his first professional season with the San Jose Sharks organization during the 2018–19 season.
 While attending the Sharks' 2018 training camp, he said his goal was to "continue to grow and prove myself each and every day and I think good things will happen."
 He was re-assigned to the Sharks' American Hockey League (AHL) team, the San Jose Barracuda, to begin the season and he subsequently spent his entire rookie campaign with the team.
 Halbgewachs recorded his first professional goal on October 6 in a 5–1 win over the Bakersfield Condors.
 By the end of October, he was tied for co-leader on the team in goals and points.

 After concluding the 2019–20 season with 35 points in 55 games, Halbgewachs signed a two-year contract extension with the Sharks on October 6, 2020.
 After attending the Sharks' training camp prior to the shortened 2020–21 season, Halbgewachs was re-assigned to the Barracuda to begin the season.
 After recording four goals in 17 games, he was called up the Sharks' taxi squad.
 He made his NHL debut on December 17, 2021, in a 2–5 loss to the Vancouver Canucks.
 His first point, as assist, came on December 28, 2021, in 8–7 shootout victory over the Arizona Coyotes.
 In the 2022 offseason, he signed for Swedish team Växjö Lakers.

+As a free agent following two seasons in Sweden, Halbgewachs signed a contract with Chinese club, Kunlun Red Star of the KHL, on June 15, 2024.